-Supervised learning events with direct observation of doctor/patient encounter use the following tools:
+Supervised learning events with direct observation of the doctor/patient encounter use:

--Supervised learning events which take place remote from the patient use:
+Supervised learning events that take place remote from the patient use:

 This SLE is an observed clinical encounter.
 Mini-CEX should not be completed after a ward round presentation or when the doctor/patient interaction was not observed.